- Beer-flavored lollipops make debut: ‘An All-American slam-dunk’

-SAN FRANCISCO (AP) - Netflix's Internet video service warded off stiffer competition to add 2 million U.S. subscribers during the final three months of the year to produce an unexpected profit for the company.
+SAN FRANCISCO (AP) - Netflix's Internet video service has added 2 million U.S. subscribers during the final three months of the year to produce an unexpected profit for the company.

-The fourth-quarter performance announced Wednesday validates investors' recent confidence in Netflix Inc., whose volatile stock had surged by more than 30 percent since early December.
-The stock soared another $34.49, or 33 percent, to $137.75 in extended trading after the numbers came out.
-If the shares trade similarly in Thursday's regular trading session, it will propel Netflix's stock a new 52-week high.
+The performance announced Wednesday validates investors' recent confidence in Netflix Inc., whose volatile stock had surged by more than 30 percent since early December.
+The stock soared another 29 percent after the fourth-quarter numbers came out.

 The surge in new customers left Netflix with 27.1 million U.S. subscribers to its service that streams movies and TV shows to Internet-connected devices.